AliakseiBychyk/frontcamp16_react/README.md

 Run MongoDB on local machine before run server.js

+Run Backend Express Server from ./server/server.js it will be listening on localhost:8000

-Server will be listening on port 3030
+Run Webpack Server from root directory ./server.js it will be listening on localhost:3000

+Open browser with url http://localhost:3000